Non-Disclosed Account

 FAQs

 It is anonymous to the clearing broker and the public market, but strictly identified to the introducing broker.
 Regulators can always pierce the veil.
-It is not an anonymous "bearer" account.
+It is not an anonymous "bearer" account; the IB must still perform full KYC/AML checks on the beneficial owner.

 The opposite of non-disclosed.
 In a fully disclosed account, the clearing firm knows your name, sends you tax forms directly, and holds your assets in your name.
-This is the standard for most retail investors (e.g., using a small broker that clears through Apex or Pershing).
+This is the standard for most retail investors, providing an extra layer of protection because the assets are held in the client's name at a major institution.

-Typically, no. This structure is usually reserved for institutions or brokers acting as intermediaries.
-Most retail accounts are fully disclosed for regulatory and safety reasons.
+Typically, no. This structure is usually reserved for institutional clients, hedge funds, or independent broker-dealers acting as intermediaries.
+Most retail platforms are fully disclosed to ensure that the clearing firm can provide oversight and investor protection through programs like SIPC.

-No. The Introducing Broker is required to issue the appropriate tax forms (like 1099s) to the client and the IRS.
+No. The Introducing Broker is legally required to track all capital gains and losses and issue the appropriate tax forms (like 1099s) to the client and the IRS.
+The lack of disclosure to the clearing firm does not change your tax liability or reporting requirements.

 An omnibus account is the master account at the clearing firm that holds all the assets for the non-disclosed clients of the introducing broker.
-It looks like one giant account to the clearing firm.
+To the clearing firm, it looks like one giant account owned by the IB, while the IB manages the sub-ledger that tracks individual ownership.

 The Bottom Line